ArduPilot/ardupilot_wiki/copter/source/docs/frame-type-configuration.rst

 Motor Order Diagrams
 ====================

-See the :ref:`Connect ESCs and Motors <connect-escs-and-motors3>` page for the list of supported multicopter frames
+See the :ref:`Connect ESCs and Motors <connect-escs-and-motors>` page for the list of supported multicopter frames